Nobody took the Seahawks seriously three months ago. Everybody should now.

 Sunday night, the Seahawks punctuated one of the their most improbable regular seasons with a playoff berth.
 They announced to the country that any doubts people had about their ability were ill-conceived.

 Banged up as its players were, Seattle didn’t limp into the 2018 postseason.
-No, it bulldozed its way in with a win over the Kansas City Chiefs, one of the best teams in the NFL.
+No, it bulldozed its way in with a victory over one of the best teams in the NFL.

-“There was many people that thought we could not do this…and we did it before the season is over,” Seahawks coach Pete Carroll said.
+“There were many people that thought we could not do this … and we did it before the season is over,” Seahawks coach Pete Carroll said.
 “It’s a magnificent feeling that we can go play anybody anywhere.”

 Given the roster overhaul during the offseason, sewing up a playoff berth by their 15th game seemed impossible for the Seahawks.
 Most of the legends that defined their Super Bowl runs had departed, and in Week 4, Earl Thomas went down with a season-ending injury.

-But after that 38-31 win over the Chiefs, they don’t just look like a team that belongs in the playoffs — they look like a group that could beat any of the other 11 teams that join them there.
+But after that 38-31 victory over the Chiefs, they don’t just look like a team that belongs in the playoffs — they look like a group that could beat any of the other 11 teams that join them there.

-Sunday, the Seahawks played what may have been their best game since beating the Patriots in Foxboro, Mass. two years ago.
+Sunday, the Seahawks played what might have been their best game since beating the Patriots in Foxboro two years ago.
 They had their way with Kansas City on offense, contained MVP candidate Patrick Mahomes on defense, and made an array of SportsCenter-worthy plays.

 This wasn’t a case of the Chiefs own-goaling themselves or getting robbed by the officials.
 This was a case of Seattle manhandling its foe in front of the whole nation.

-“People thought we were going to be dead in the water, and I was like ‘no, we got a lot of young guys.’
+“People thought we were going to be dead in the water, and I was like ‘No, we got a lot of young guys.’
 We wanted to make a name for ourselves,” said Seahawks defensive lineman Quinton Jefferson.
 “That was on display tonight.”

-If there was ever an ode to “Seahawks football” — which is to control the game on the ground and win the turnover battle — it took place at CenturyLink field.
+If there was ever an ode to “Seahawks football” — which is to control the game on the ground and win the turnover battle — it took place at CenturyLink Field.
 Seattle racked up 210 rushing yards and recovered two fumbles while never giving the ball away.

-Russell Wilson was his usually efficient self — completing 18 of 29 passes for 271 yards and throwing three TDs.
-And Doug Baldwin racked up a season-high 126 receiving yards, 29 of which came on a one handed catch in the fourth quarter that put the Seahawks on the Chiefs’ 1.
+Russell Wilson was his usually efficient self — completing 18 of 29 passes for 271 yards and throwing three touchdowns.
+And Doug Baldwin racked up a season-high 126 receiving yards, 29 of which came on a one-handed catch in the fourth quarter that put the Seahawks on the Chiefs’ 1.

-But Sunday was about more than the result of one game — it was the culmination of something almost nobody outside Seattle’s locker room expected.
+But Sunday was about more than the result of one game — it was the culmination of something almost nobody outside of the Seahawks’ locker room expected.

 Before this season began, writers had to study the Seahawks’ roster the way players do playbooks.
-With Richard Sherman, Cliff Avril, Kam Chancellor, and Michael Bennett all gone, the team was borderline unrecognizable.
+With Richard Sherman, Cliff Avril, Kam Chancellor and Michael Bennett all gone, the team was borderline unrecognizable.

-That missing talent was particularly salient early in the season, as Seattle began 0-2 with losses to Denver and Chicago.
+That missing talent was particularly salient early in the season, as Seattle began 0-2 with defeats against Denver and Chicago.
 And after Thomas broke his leg against the Cardinals, you couldn’t blame any fans who immediately started thinking about next season.

 But then something happened.
 A running game that was MIA in the two previous seasons blossomed into the best in the league.
 A secondary tasked with replacing the Legion of Boom started stifling some of the top passing attacks in the NFL.

-A quarterback that Pete Carroll said was trying too hard early in the first two weeks went on what might be the best 13-game stretch of his career.
+A quarterback who Carroll said was trying too hard early in the first two weeks went on what might be the best 13-game stretch of his career.

 And now they’re here.
 In the playoffs.
 Who would have thought?